 The average daily cost for a person travelling varies depending on what activities you do and where you stay.

 While safaris can be quite pricey (a mid-range budget lodge safari in Tanzania costs from about €283 per person per day), you can enjoy other activities like the (Maasai village tour in the Serengeti for €9) at an affordable cost.

-The locals in Tanzania are very friendly and polite to tourists.
+Another one of our Tanzania facts list is that the locals in Tanzania are very friendly and polite to tourists.
 Some things you should and shouldn’t do in Tanzania include: